-QC Marathon Race Director: “It’s not the first time and it won’t be the last time for marathons”
+QC Marathon Race Director: ‘It’s not the first time and it won’t be the last time for marathons’

 Two elite men’s runners were disqualified during Sunday’s marathon after a bicyclist guide went the wrong direction